 |90 - 94||11%|

 Is there a limit on how much I can transfer?

-While there are no restrictions currently, from 1 July 2017, if you’re converting your super into an account-based pension to derive an income in retirement, you’ll be restricted to transferring a maximum of $1.6 million into your pension account, not including subsequent earnings.
+If you’re converting your super into an account-based pension to derive an income in retirement, you’re restricted to transferring a maximum of $1.6 million into your pension account, not including subsequent earnings.

-If you already have a balance above that, the excess must be placed back into the super accumulation phase (where earnings will be taxed at the concessional rate of 15%), or taken out of super completely.
-This will need to be done before 1 July 2017 to avoid potential penalties.
+If you already have a balance above that, the excess must be placed back into the super accumulation phase (where earnings will be taxed at the concessional rate of 15%), or taken out of super completely to avoid potential penalties.

 Also note, if you transfer $1.6 million into an account-based pension, even if your balance reduces over time, you won’t be able to top up your pension a second time.

 - Generally, you will not pay tax on investment earnings

 - If you’re between the ages of 55 and 60, the taxable portion of your account-based pension payments will be taxed at your personal income tax rate less a 15% tax offset